netcarver/PW-FieldtypeLeafletMapMarker/README.md

 Option | Notes
 ------ | -----
-`width` | Width of the map (type: string; default: 100%).
-`height` | Height of the map (type: string; default: 300px) `zoom` | Zoom level 1-25 (type: integer; default: from your field settings) `id` | Map ID attribute (type: string; default: mgmap) `class` | Map class attribute (type: string; default: MarkupLeafletMap) `lat` | Map center latitude (type: string|float; default: from your field settings) `lng` | Map center longitude (type: string|float; default: from your field settings) `useStyles` | Whether to populate inline styles to the map div for width/height (type: boolean; default: true).
-Set to false only if you will style the map div yourself.
+`width` | Width of the map (type: string; default: 100%) `height` | Height of the map (type: string; default: 300px) `zoom` | Zoom level 1-25 (type: integer; default: from your field settings) `id` | Map ID attribute (type: string; default: mgmap) `class` | Map class attribute (type: string; default: MarkupLeafletMap) `lat` | Map center latitude (type: string/float; default: from your field settings) `lng` | Map center longitude (type: string/float; default: from your field settings) `useStyles` | Whether to populate inline styles to the map div for width/height (type: boolean; default: true).
+Set to false only if you will style the map div yourself
-`useMarkerSettings` | Makes single-marker map use marker settings rather than map settings (type: boolean; default: true).
-`markerLinkField` | Page field to use for the marker link, or blank to not link (type: string; default: url).
-`markerTitleField` | Page field to use for the marker title, or blank not to use a marker title (type: string; default: title).
+`useMarkerSettings` | Makes single-marker map use marker settings rather than map settings (type: boolean; default: true) `markerLinkField`   | Page field to use for the marker link, or blank to not link (type: string; default: url) `markerTitleField`  | Page field to use for the marker title, or blank not to use a marker title (type: string; default: title)
-`fitToMarkers` | When multiple markers are present, set map to automatically adjust to fit to the given markers (type: boolean; default: true).
+`fitToMarkers`      | When multiple markers are present, set map to automatically adjust to fit to the given markers (type: boolean; default: true)
+`popupFormatter`    | A PHP callback function for generating additional content of a marker's popup box `markerIcon`        | The default name of the FontAwesome icon to use in the marker - without the prefix 'fa-'. (type: string; default: 'home')
+`markerIconColour`  | The default colour the of the FontAwesome icon (type: string; default 'white') `markerColour`      | The default colour of the marker body that surrounds the icon. (type: string; default 'darkblue'.)
+See https://github.com/lvoogdt/Leaflet.awesome-markers#properties for the available colours - they are limited.
+`markerFormatter`   | A PHP callback function for customising the look of a marker on the map.
+This is called once for each marker being placed on the map and allows the defaults to be overridden for each marker.

 ----------

 ## Customising A Marker's Visuals and Popup Contents

+[Leaflet.AwesomeMarkers](https://github.com/lvoogdt/Leaflet.awesome-markers) and [FontAwesome](http://http://fontawesome.io/) are included in the module's assets and allow you to customise the look of your markers very nicely.

 As part of the options array, you can specify two callback functions.
 The first can customise the visual look of the marker - including its colour and icon.
 The second allows you to add additional content to the popup that appears when a map